Best Chocolate Chip Cookies (Soft, Chewy, No Mixer)

 5 from 10 votes

-I found a really really good recipe for chewy chocolate chip cookies that I'm sharing along with a few tips.
-Soft centers with a slight toffee taste.
-Scrumptious.
+I found a really, really good recipe for the best chocolate chip cookies that I'm sharing, along with a few tips.
+Chewy, soft centers with a slight toffee taste.

 Prep Time15 minutes